Stocks retreated in the third quarter, influenced in part by higher interest rates.

 Eric Freedman, chief investment officer, U.S. Bank Wealth Management

-Another reason rising interest rates can create a more challenging environment for stocks is that bonds, certificates of deposit and other vehicles pay more attractive yields.
+Another reason rising interest rates can create a more challenging environment for stocks is more attractive yields for bonds, certificates of deposit and other vehicles.
 “If interest rates move higher, stock investors become more reluctant to bid up stock prices because the value of future earnings looks less attractive versus bonds that pay more competitive yields today,” says Haworth.
 “Present value calculations of future earnings for stocks are tied to assumptions about interest rates or inflation.
 If investors anticipate higher rates in the future, it reduces the present value of future earnings for stocks.
 When this occurs, stock prices tend to face more pressure.”

-“The Fed is very focused on achieving its long-term inflation target of 2% (inflation stood at 3.7% for the 12-month period ending in August4),” says Freedman.
+“The Fed is very focused on achieving its long-term inflation target of 2% (well below the current rate of 3.7%),” says Freedman.
 “The Fed’s desire to achieve greater price stability may come at a cost to parts of the economy, but it’s a cost the Fed appears willing to endure.”

 It should be noted that a changing interest rate environment, while creating more headwinds for stocks, doesn’t eliminate potential upside opportunity.
-“The key is how well companies perform,” says Haworth.
+“The key is companies’ financial performance,” says Haworth.
 “One of the variables we’re watching is whether the declining inflation rate results in stock valuations appearing more reasonable.”
 Haworth notes that a return to lower inflation would generally benefit stocks.

 Nevertheless, stocks may still be subject to near-term volatility.
 “To bid stock prices higher, investors need to believe that earnings will grow faster than is indicated by current expectations and generate more attractive growth potential than the current elevated yields on fixed income instruments.”